Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 &145 Aircraft?

 The Concorde RG®-442 is dual-purpose, meaning it can be used for main or emergency starting.
 It can also be used as a backup in the event of a generator failure.
 Further, the robust intercell connections with the silver-plated copper MS3509 connector maximize outrush current for dependable starts under extreme loads.

-The RG®-442 is also capable of starting in all temperatures.
+The RG®-442 is capable of starting in all temperatures.
 Its performance in cold temperatures is equivalent to or even better than Ni-Cd batteries.

 Protection/Safety